bknyaz/emotiw/2017/README.md

 Run the code as: ```python3 submission5.py```

-The code will download all necessary features precomputed using our models and predict emotions on the test set.
+The code will download all necessary features precomputed using our models, train emotion classification models and predict emotions on the test set.

-Test set accuracy is 60.03% (second place).
+Test accuracy is 60.03% (second place).

 ### Requirements
 - Python3 (necessary to load features saved in python3)